December 27, 2010

 Part way up Sombrero, False Sombrero is the cone farther back on the left

-I continued directly up towards the highest point I could see on Sombrero, the going being pretty easy as far as off-trail hiking goes.
-Anna was just a minute behind me as we got near to the top of the second steep but short slope of the day.
-We started following pieces of a faint use trail that traversed to the left towards the rocky summit, with the final 200 feet being guarded by cactus, trees, and huge blocks of granite.
-The trail meanders back and forth through rocks, and we eventually lost it and just made our own way through to the relatively popular summit register, an ammo can resting on the top of a rock the size of a small car.
-We signed in at 8:40am, and took in the amazing views of the Carrizo Badlands to the east and Carrizo Gorge to the south.
-I had forgotten at the time, but supposedly you can see the Goat Canyon Trestle in Carrizo Gorge from Sombrero, if you know where to look.
+I continued towards the highest point I could see on Sombrero, the going being easy as far as off-trail hiking goes.
+Anna was just a minute behind me as we got near the top of the second steep but short slope of the day.
+We followed pieces of a faint use trail that traversed to the left towards the rocky summit, with the final 200 feet being guarded by cactus, trees, and huge blocks of granite.
+The trail meanders back and forth through rocks, though we eventually lost it and just made our own way.
+The summit register was busy, resting in an ammo can on top of a boulder the size of a small car.
+We signed in at 8:40am and took in the amazing views of the Carrizo Badlands to the east and Carrizo Gorge to the south.
+I had forgotten at the time, but supposedly you can see the Goat Canyon Trestle from Sombrero.

 Sombrero4